adaptris/adaptris.github.io/_posts/2018-07-03-testing-interlok-config.markdown

 ![service-tester test]({{ site.baseurl }}/images/posts/testing-service-tester-test.png)

-The above example is using the config stored in `/opt/interlok/config/adapter.xml` and extracting the `mapping` service to test using `service-unique-id-preprocessor`.
+The above example is using the config stored in `/opt/interlok/config/adapter.xml` and extracting the `mapping` service as the `service-to-test` using `service-unique-id-preprocessor`.

 You can run the config here now to see if you're `service-to-test` gets extracted, it won't do anything useful at this point though.